'Arsenal went to Baku 4-1 reason' - Twitter trolls Gunners after Europa League loss to Chelsea | Goal.com

 'Arsenal went to Baku 4-1 reason' - Twitter trolls Gunners after Europa League loss to Chelsea

-Following a disappointing 4-1 defeat to Chelsea in Wednesday's Uefa Europa League final, social media users have taken a swipe on Arsenal's trip to Azerbaijan with the scoreline.
+Following a disappointing 4-1 defeat to Chelsea in Wednesday's Uefa Europa League final, social media users have taken a swipe at Arsenal's trip to Azerbaijan with the scoreline.

 After settling for a goalless draw in the first half, Oliver Giroud started the party for Maurizio Sarri's men in Baku with his 49th-minute header.